aditya-as17/spnotes/README.md

-# spnotes
+# SPnotes
-This repository will have notes of the books of His Divine Grace AC Bhaktivedanta Swami Prabhupada
+This repository will have notes of the books of His Divine Grace AC Bhaktivedanta Swami Prabhupada.

+Created using Docusaurus.